 Prior to the Walk

-- When planning your walk, if you notice that the walk will cross private property, try to get permission from the relevant landowner prior to the walk.
+- When planning your walk, if you notice that the walk will cross private property, get permission from the relevant landowner prior to the walk.

 Immediately before the Walk

-- Ensure you have packed all the items you will need as a leader - attendance sheet, accident form, emergency numbers, mobile phone (charged), PLB, GPS, first aid kit, maps, compass, walk-related information.
+- Ensure you have packed all the items you will need as a leader - attendance sheet, incident form, mobile phone (charged), PLB, well stocked first aid kit, maps, compass, walk-related information.

 - At the start of the walk ensure all participants (including yourself) sign the attendance sheet / waiver form.